vitorstabile/software-quality/README.md

     - Report bugs for any problems encountered

 **Recovery testing**

     - Try turning the power off or otherwise crashing the program at arbitrary points during its execution
         - Does the program come back up correctly when you restart it?
         - Was the program persistent data corrupted (files, databases, etc.)?
         - Was the extent of user data loss within acceptable limits?
     - Can the program recover if its configuration files have been corrupted or deleted?
     - What about hardware failures?
 Does the system need to keep working when its hardware fails?
 If so, verify that it does so.

+**Configuration testing**

+    - Test on all required hardware configurations
+        - CPU, memory, disk, graphics card, network card, etc.
+    - Test on all required operating systems and versions thereof
+        - Virtualization technologies such as VMWare and Virtual PC are very helpful for this
+    - Test as many Hardware/OS combinations as you can
+    - Test installation programs and procedures on all relevant configurations

+**Compatibility testing**

+    - Test to make sure the program is compatible with other programs it is supposed to work with
+    - Ex: Can Word 12.0 load files created with Word 11.0?
+    - Ex: "Save As… Word, Word Perfect, PDF, HTML, Plain Text"
+    - Ex: "This program is compatible with Internet Explorer and Firefox”
+    - Test all compatibility requirements

+**Documentation based testing**

+    - Test all instructions given in the documentation to ensure their completeness and accuracy
+    - For example, “How To ...” instructions are sometimes not updated to reflect changes in the user interface
+    - Test user documentation on real users to ensure it is clear and complete

 #### <a name="chapter4part8"></a>Chapter 4 - Part 8: Model-based Testing